fethalen/fethalen/README.md

 I'm a PhD student in [Genome Science](https://www.uni-goettingen.de/de/556628.html), working at [the Department for Animal Evolution and Biodiversity](https://github.com/Animal-Evolution-and-Biodiversity) in Göttingen, Germany.
 I develop software used for phylogenomics research and am especially interested in the evolution of animals.
-In my research, I am constructing a phylogeny for the animal family Nereididae (Annelida), a group comprising over 700 described species.
+For my PhD project, I am constructing a phylogeny for the animal family Nereididae (Annelida), a group comprising over 700 described species.
 You can read more about my research at [my department's website](https://www.uni-goettingen.de/en/a+phylogenomic+analysis+of+nereididae+%28annelida%29/630219.html).

 These are the programming languages that I write in most often: